Rajdhanavade17/yms_project/Readme.md

 # How to Run this program for data folder

-so if you have date csv files in a folder in sequencial manner so you can use loop in command prompt to construct result for all availble files at once for example
+so if you have date csv files in a folder in sequencial manner so you can use loop in command prompt to construct result for all availble files at once<br>
+for example
 ```
 for %f in (*data.csv) do python construct.py -s shares_data.csv -d %f